Skip to main content

 A Green and Pagan Land.
 Myth, Magic and Landscape in British Film and Television by David Huckvale (...

 In his latest book, former BBC radio presenter and author of several books on horror and occult films, soundtrack composers and Gothic literature David Huckvale digs deep into the origins of British media obsessed with pagan rituals and ancient cults.
-Before magic or pagan fantasies informed movies there, it was in part present in the […]
+Before magic or pagan fantasies informed movies, it was, in part, present in the national […]

 The Detective and the Artist: Painters, Poets and Writers in Crime Fiction, 1840s – 1970s by J.K.
 Va